SaltwaterC/aws2js/README.md

 ## Installation

-Either manually clone this repository into your node_modules directory, or the recommended method:
+Either manually clone this repository into your node_modules directory, then run `node install.js` on the aws2js directory, or the recommended method:

 > npm install aws2js